James R. Swinderman

 Situation

 Sabel Custom Chassis was founded in 1997 as a specialty manufacturing start-up serving vocational vehicle and heavy equipment markets.
-The business was built from the ground up, growing to approximately $3 million in annual revenue through product capability, customer relationships, and technical execution.
+I co-founded the business and grew it to approximately $3 million in annual revenue before its acquisition by Kimble Companies, after which I assumed senior operating leadership across the combined organization with full P&L accountability.

 Challenges